How To Improve Your eCommerce Sales in 16 Easy Steps (Updated for 2022)

 BrightLocal found in their ‘Local Consumer Review Survey‘ that 49% of people trust an online review as much as a personal recommendation.

 Make it part of your process.
 For online retailers it can be quite simple to set up automated emails after shipping, asking for feedback and reviews.
-Ask for reviews on your site, on your Google My Business listing, Facebook, and other relevant online review sites.
+Ask for reviews on your site, on your Google Business Profile listing, Facebook, and other relevant online review sites.

 If you’re getting them on your website, then make sure they are being marked up with Review Schema.
 The markup will give you the opportunity to score the gold stars in Google’s search results.

 5. Fixed or free shipping